szgula/UofG_Robotics_TDP/docs/Ros_Methodology/Simulation.md

 __Missing!__ general description on the simulator

+The problem statement gives us the freedom to choose the level of abstraction of the simulation.
+The level of abstraction here means the lowest level of detail of physics, which the simulation is going to take under consideration.

 # Architecture
 The game simulator was developed following two design patterns:
 * __Mediator__ (behavioural design pattern) - used to communicate all simulation components and provide an information flow